github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning.md

 ## Using a custom configuration file

 A custom configuration file is an alternative way to specify additional packs and queries to run.
-You can also use the file to disable the default queries{% ifversion code-scanning-exclude-queries-from-analysis %}, exclude or include specific queries,{% endif %} and to specify which directories to scan during analysis.
+You can also use the file to disable the default queries, exclude or include specific queries, and to specify which directories to scan during analysis.

 In the workflow file, use the `config-file` parameter of the `init` action to specify the path to the configuration file you want to use.
 This example loads the configuration file _./.github/codeql/codeql-config.yml_.